mmontalbo/grim_rust/wip.md

   `--simulate-scheduler` switch replays the boot queues using that iterator so we can reason about execution order without Lua, and `--scheduler-json` persists the exact boot queue order for downstream tooling.
+- Embedded Lua host: `grim_engine --run-lua` now boots an `mlua` VM backed by a shared `EngineContext`, tracking Manny's selection, set switches, and starter scripts.
+The host skips legacy scaffolding (`setfallback`, `_actors`, menu helpers) until the corresponding Rust services land, logging each skipped file so we know which bindings to implement next.
+Manny's transforms and inventory changes now surface in the runtime summary even when the menu scripts bail early.

 ## Next Steps
 1. Feed the new marker overlay data back into `grim_engine` (e.g., emit a